 This is yet another small owl native to North America.
 The Northern Saw-Whet Owl is considered the smallest owl species in North America.
 You will have better luck finding it in dense thickets or conifers.
 They mostly nest at eye level although it is not uncommon to find them 20 feet up.
 While they are raptors too, they are preyed upon by larger owls and other raptors.
 They are nocturnal and feed mostly on small mammals.
 Read more about the owl meaning here.

 Habitat: Rain forest, drier thinned forest and palm savanna

 Weight: 7.1 to 15.9oz

 The bicolored hawk is a species of bird of prey found in woodland, forest, wooded savanna and plantations.
 While not an easy to find raptor, you will have better luck in Mexico, north and central south America and Central America.
 You will not find it in altitudes above 8,900 feet.
-The bicolored hawk mostly feeds on smaller birds, small mammals and reptiles.
+The bicolored hawk mostly feeds on smaller birds, small mammals and reptiles (and has a distinct call, read about the meaning here) (and has a distinct call, read about the meaning here).
 They may also follow monkeys to feed on the insects that are exposed by monkeys.

 4. Black-Thighed Falconet